carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_modeloptimization.md

 The hyperparameter optimization strategy also requires a primary metric that is being reported in each tuning run.
 We also need to define the goal for this metric, that is, if our objective is to maximize or minimize it.

-Finally, it is also desirable to specify a termination policy that will stop the tuning process until specific parameters are attained.
+Finally, it is also desirable to specify a termination policy that will stop the tuning process when specific parameters are attained.

 ## Model Optimization

+This exercise consists of two scripts; the first that defines the model optimization strategy and the second  runs the optimization.
+We will start by looking at the first script.

+The first script starts with a definition of the arguments that we will use in the optimization

 ```python